Mariners relieved coronavirus hasn’t forced baseball to cancel draft, ready to adjust to fewer rounds

 As part of the negotiations, the 2021 draft will have a minimum of 20 rounds with the flexibility to add more by MLB.

-Five or 10 rounds may seem like far too few, but there has been a push to reduce the MLB draft in the new collective-bargaining agreement.
+Five or 10 rounds might seem like far too few, but there has been a push to reduce the MLB draft in the new collective-bargaining agreement.
 Most GMs and scouting directors believe it is coming following the 2021 season.
 Dipoto isn’t certain on the right number of rounds and believes the rumored reduction of minor-league teams will be a factor.

 “A lot of it depends on how many minor-league teams you have playing at any given time,” he said.
 “It’s also going to run in conjunction with whatever happens with international baseball … if international is unlimited like it is right now.
 We have seven (minor-league) affiliates.
-And if we have seven affiliates and an unlimited pool of international talent to sign, I think it’s reasonable to say something 20-25 rounds is fine and if you’re operating with north of that, or south of that you can adjust up and down.
+And if we have seven affiliates and an unlimited pool of international talent to sign, I think it’s reasonable to say something 20-25 rounds is fine and if you’re operating with north of that, or south of that, you can adjust up and down.

 “If the pool of international players is no longer unlimited, then you have to adjust there.”